<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 As an employee of Fortune 500, you may be aware that it is simple to identify patterns in the short-term ups and downs of the financial markets, and equally simple to create patterns if you so choose.
 Historically, however, long-term returns have been very favorable for investors who adhere to their investment strategies during periods of volatility and resist the temptation to attempt market timing.
 As a time-constrained employee of Fortune 500, prioritizing long-term returns could reduce the amount of time spent managing your portfolio when pursuing short-term investment strategies.

-As an employee of Fortune 500, it is normal to be apprehensive today, given the plummeting stock market and record 10-year note yields.
-COVID-19 may be novel, but market volatility is not.
-They need not be frightening in order to inspire dread.
+As an employee of Fortune 500, it is normal to be apprehensive today, given ongoing market uncertainty and elevated interest rates.
+Current challenges may feel unprecedented, but market volatility is not new.
+Uncertainty need not be frightening in order to inspire dread.
 Contact one of our retirement-focused advisors today to discuss your unique circumstances.

 Conclusion